 - Must demonstrate by past and current example their commitment to living and engaging in the standards and mission of BYU and its sponsoring organization

-- Must be committed to repaying the CIS loan within 10 years and 6 months after graduation from a Marriott School of Management graduate program
+- Must be committed to repaying the CIS loan within 10 years and 6 months after graduation from a BYU Marriott graduate program

 - Must be able to pay a portion of the costs of the graduate education and living expenses from personal resources ($8000)

-- Applicant must not pursue a PhD or joint degree program during or after the Marriott School of Management graduate program
+- Applicant must not pursue a PhD or joint degree program during or after a BYU Marriott graduate program

 - CIS students are required to maintain both academic standards and the BYU Honor Code.
 Failure to do so could jeopardize participation in the CIS programs